 - 1.1.1.
-This guidance provides instructions on how to use the QGIS template and GIS import tool ('the import tool'), which can be used to input mapped data into Biodiversity Metric 4.0 (hereafter referred to as 'the main metric') and the Small Sites Metric (hereafter referred to as 'the SSM'). - 1.1.2.
-This guidance is not relevant for previous releases of the QGIS template and import tool associated with previous metric releases.
+This guidance provides instructions on how to use the QGIS template and GIS import tool ('the import tool'), which can be used to input mapped data into the Statutory Biodiversity Metric calculation tool (hereafter referred to as 'the main metric') and the Small Sites Metric (hereafter referred to as 'the SSM'). - 1.1.2.
+This guidance is not relevant for previous releases of the QGIS template and import tool associated with previous biodiversity metric releases.